-With the war well underway in 1782, the idea of joining the army and aiding the effort was a compelling one.
-Danger, adventure, dedication to a cause and financial rewards were then, as now, a powerful lure to military service.
+With the war well underway in 1782, she found the idea of joining the army a compelling one.
+Danger, adventure, dedication to a cause and financial rewards lured young people then, as now, to military service.

 But in 1782 she tried again.
 This time she successfully disguised herself as a boy and signed up for service in Uxbridge in the Massachusetts 4th Regiment as Robert Shurtlieff Sampson, which was her deceased brother’s name.
 At this point in history towns were required to send young men into the service, and volunteers could receive a bounty if they were willing to step in and join up.
-Deborah probably received a substantial sum for representing Uxbridge in the army.
+Deborah Sampson received 60 pounds, a substantial sum, for representing Uxbridge in the army.

-After a cold winter in which she suffered frostbite, Sampson received a promotion to serve as a waiter to General John Paterson in April of 1783, which improved her accommodations.
+After a cold winter in which she suffered frostbite, Sampson received a promotion in April of 1783.
+She served as a waiter to General John Paterson, which improved her accommodations.
 But she suffered one more close call when she came down with a fever in the summer of that year.
 The doctor treating her discovered her secret, but he did not reveal it.
-The doctor’s wife and daughters nursed Sampson back to health and, with the war now ended, she was honorably discharged by General Henry Knox at West Point in October, 1783.
+The doctor’s wife and daughters nursed Sampson back to health and, with the war now ended, she was honorably discharged by General Henry Knox at West Point in October 1783.

-Upon returning to Massachusetts, Sampson abandoned her disguise and married Benjamin Gannett of Stoughton and raised a family of four children, three biological children and one adopted daughter.
+Upon returning to Massachusetts, Sampson abandoned her disguise and married Benjamin Gannett of Stoughton.
+They raised a family of four children, three biological children and one adopted daughter.
 The family, though, struggled financially on their small farm.

-Sampson lectured about her adventures throughout New England and into New York and sold a book about her experiences, as well.
-But she did struggle financially, calling on Paul Revere, who was a friend of hers, for loans several times.
-She had to wrestle with the bureaucracy to receive her military pension, which wasn’t fully approved until 1816.
-After that, she lived comfortably until her death in April, 1827.
+But she still struggled financially, calling on her friend Paul Revere for loans several times.
+She had to wrestle with the bureaucracy to receive her military pension, which Congress didn't fully approve until 1819.
+After that, she lived comfortably until her death in April 1827.